 Reclaimed lumber can be a tricky thing to buy, but we’re here to help change that!
 We created this guide so you’ll know what the heck reclaimed wood is.
 As well as some tips for buying recycled lumber.

 We’ll take a quick look at how salvaged wood is sourced, priced and sprinkle in a little bit of history on the origins of American lumber.
-Our hope is that you’ll be ready to make an informed decision on the materials you need and avoid any costly pitfalls.
+We hope that you’ll be ready to make an informed decision on the materials you need and avoid any costly pitfalls.

 Why Use Reclaimed Wood?